jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 # Motivation
-Dense neural networks are missing sparse connectivity In dense neural networks different weights are applied to differnt patches for input images Hard to compute large images
+Dense neural networks are missing sparse connectivity In dense neural networks, different weights are applied to different patches for input images Hard to compute large images

-Dense net are great at recognizing global patterns but fail to discover local patterns
+Dense nets are great at recognizing global patterns but fail to discover local patterns

 Source: Raschka & Mirjalili, 2019, Vasilev, (2019)

 Notes: Convolutional neural networks were introduced in 1989 by LeCun et al. Neural networks containing only dense layers and can be applied to image data; however, there are serval disadvantages.
 When the flattened image is used as the input, the hidden layers of a fully connected network connect to each pixel.
-However, pixels mostly do not belong to the same "object" but are weighted as they would be.
+However, the same pixel in different images mostly do not belong to the same "object" but are weighted as they would be.
 Thus, there is a dense connectivity.
 Moreover, objects or pixels belonging to the same "object" but with different places in the network might get weighted differently.
 A CNN has the advantage that sparse connectivity exists, meaning that local pixels are connected and weighted together, and that same weights are used for different patches of the image (parameter sharing) (LeCun et al, 1990, Raschka & Mirjalili, 2019, Vasilev, 2019).

 ---